Where Was The Congressional Black Caucus For The Last Ten Years?

 By their own choice, for almost eight years, the members of the Congressional Black Caucus existed in the shadow of the first black president.
 They praised President Barack Obama's achievements while at the same time nudging him to do more for their constituents.
-African America supported Obama’s campaign and administration in 2008 and 2012.
-But is seems that the CBC got comfortable with ‘saying’ they pushed the president to do more for their black constituents and understanding that he was not just the president of black people only.
-You see the executive branch (presidency) is like the hood ornament on a car, the legislature (both houses) and judiciary are the motor and transmission that actually make to car run.
+African American’s supported Obama’s campaign and administration in 2008 and 2012.
+But it seems that the CBC got comfortable with ‘saying’ they pushed the president to do more for their black constituents and understanding that he was not just the president of black people only.
+You see the executive branch (presidency) is like the hood ornament on a car, the legislature (both houses) and the judiciaries are the motor and transmission that make to car run.

 On January 25, 1972, Shirley Chisholm, the first black woman elected to the United States Congress, announced her candidacy for president in a stump speech that sounded very much like those of today’s presidential candidates.
 She ran without the support of the Congressional Black Caucus.
 The reason?
 Some of the CBC’s members thought Chisholm’s focus on gender and outreach to other groups subverted the caucus’s mission and explicit focus on race.
 Four decades later, Representative Donna Edwards sought to become the first black senator from Maryland and only the second black woman ever elected to the body.
 Like Chisholm, she also did not enjoy the explicit support of the CBC.
 Edwards confronted CBC members, and they cited her “difficult nature” and failure to establish good relationships as reasons for not endorsing her.
 In November 2016, Edwards lost her bid for the Senate seat in a close primary race that may have turned out differently if she’d received the endorsement from more members of the nation’s most powerful body of black legislators.

 Among young African Americans, there is a growing sense that there are significant generational differences with the CBC and that the organization may have lost its conscience.